-Two-storey, ground and one upper floor
+Two storey (ground and one upper floor)

-If your premises has a ground floor and one upper floor and these are served by more than one stairway, it is important to understand that you may not be able to meet the suggested travel distance to a final exit (see Table 2 on page 71).
-In this case, stairways may therefore need to be protected by a fire-resisting enclosure as shown.
+If your premises has a ground floor and one upper storey, it is important to understand that you may not be able to meet the suggested travel distance to a final exit (see Table 3 on page 70).
+In this case stairways may therefore need to be protected by a fire-resisting enclosure as shown.
+If the stairway serves bedrooms in a sleeping area, the corridor and stairways should be protected by a fire-resisting enclosure.

-The layout shown in Figures 44 and 45 will be generally acceptable as long as the farthest point on each of your floors to the storey exit (or to a final exit using an unprotected stair) is within the overall suggested travel distance (see Table 2 on page 71).
+The layout shown in Figure 45 will be generally acceptable as long as the farthest point on each of your floors to the storey exit is within the overall suggested travel distance (see Table 3 on page 70).